 The most Taiwanese way of getting around is to hop on a scooter and zip about the city.
-I was not about to brave the insanity that is Taipei’s city traffic on a scooter, so I signed up for a motorbike tour where a local guide would do all the driving and show me the secret sights of Taipei City along the way.
+I was not about to brave the insanity that is Taipei’s city traffic on my own scooter, so I signed up for a motorbike tour where a local guide would do all the driving and show me the secret sights of Taipei City along the way.

 Originally I signed up for the Dawn Tour which would have taken me towards Pingxi (near Shifen and Sandiaoling Waterfalls) and Jinguashi, but it was really rainy those mornings so my tour got cancelled, but after some discussion with them, I ended up doing the night tour with AJ around Taipei City instead.

 Now AJ is a serious biker and his ride is no dinky scooter – it’s a large solid bike that is technically classified as a car in Taiwan because of its size and power, so getting up steep hills and covering long distances was no problem.
-He had a full faced helmet for me and even had gloves prepped for some of the colder parts of the journey.
+He had a full-face helmet for me and even had gloves prepped for some of the colder parts of the journey.

 AJ knew I had already been to Taipei several times so he decided to take me to some really local spots instead of following the typical night tour itinerary too closely.
 I would have been hardpressed to find some of these places on my own.
 He also gave me some great tips to help me find some more local experiences on the rest of my trip.